ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 #### 2.4.1.1 Recommended Centers based on Postal Code
 1. The system recommends registration centers based on the postal code(s) of all the applicants for whom the appointment is to be booked
 1. The search results have the following information about the Registration Center: Name, Address, Working Hours, Contact Person, Center Type, and Contact Number
+The First Registration Center as per the search criteria is shown to the Individual on Map by default

 #### 2.4.1.2 Nearby centers based on User Geo-location
 1. An Individual can  enable location services,  in the device/machine in order to select nearby centers